In this review, I take an in-depth look at the Shapeoko 4 CNC router from Carbide 3D.

 The hybrid table is an optional feature that will cost you around $300 more, but I highly recommend you get it if you buy the Shapeoko 4.

-In this arrangement, there is a hybrid table base with extrusions that run in X direction that are closely spaced for stiffness.
+In this arrangement, there is a hybrid table base with closely placed extrusions that run in the X direction to provide stiffness.

 These extrusions are tied into the rails that run in the Y direction and that lends considerable overall stiffness to the whole base.